alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 KICS stands for `Keeping Infrastructure as Code Secure` and supports the following IaC solutions: `Terraform, AWS CloudFormation, AWS SAM, AWS CDK`, Kubernetes, Docker, Ansible, Helm, Google Deployment Manager, Microsoft ARM, Microsoft Azure Blueprints, OpenAPI 2.0 and 3.0, Pulumi, Crossplane, Knative and Serverless Framework.

-KICS is 100% open source and is written in Golang using Open Policy Agent (OPA) and it is possible to create custom queries to create custom rules (using REGO language).
+KICS is 100% open-source and is written in Golang using Open Policy Agent (OPA) and it is possible to create custom queries to create custom rules (using REGO language).

 > **Why use it**: Evaluate IaC to detect vulnerabilities
 >